bgd-labs/aave-proposals-v3/src/20241104_AaveV3EthereumLido_OnboardGHOAndMigrateStreamsToLidoInstance/OnboardGHOAndMigrateStreamsToLidoInstance.md

 | Liquidation Threshold |  80%  |   -   |   -   |   -   |
 |   Liquidation Bonus   | 7.5%  |   -   |   -   |   -   |

-This proposal includes the following asset swaps:
+This proposal includes swap the following asset for GHO:

 |  Asset Holding  |
 | :-------------: |